 - Subjects: 56 generally healthy people were given Prevagen for 90 days.

-- Results: After 90 days people report on questionnaires that their memory is better.
+- Results: After 90 days, people reported on questionnaires that their memory was better.

 My thoughts

-- They don’t tell us the ages of the people
+- They don’t disclose the ages of the people.

 Impact of Prevagen on Sleep Quality